Arera Colony: Sports

-The Arjun Fitness Club, at Bittan Market houses swimming, squash, gym and other sports facilities.
-Besides, Arera Colony is dotted by a large no. of playgrounds.
-The Arera Cricket Club, is located at the Old Campion Ground near 10 no. Market.
-The ground also annually hosts Mayank Chaturvedi Smriti Cricket Tournament, which attracts a lot of teams from all over the country.
+The Arjun Fitness Club, located at Bittan Market, offers facilities for swimming, squash, gym workouts, and other sports.
+In addition, Arera Colony contains a large number of playgrounds.
+The Arera Cricket Club is based at the Old Campion Ground near the 10 No. Market.
+The ground annually hosts the Mayank Chaturvedi Smriti Cricket Tournament, which attracts teams from across the country.